RivaD2/reading-notes/301/class-09.md

 * Side effects are mostly avoided in functional programming, which makes the effects of a program much easier to understand, and much easier to test.

-## FP utilitzes higher order functions.
+## FP utilizes higher order functions.
 A higher order function is any function which takes a function as an argument, returns a function, or both.
 **Read more about higher order functions [here](https://eloquentjavascript.net/05_higher_order.html)**

 ----------------------